Listen up, biz-homies. We all fail constantly.

 …no it isn’t.

 Basically, I graduated as Cum Laude.
 I succeeded.
 Then, tragedy struck.
 I opened my diploma and hell unleashed.
 What was I thinking?
-I got a Fine Arts degree from a chum bucket program and although I mastered my senior thesis, nobody wanted to hire an artist over an actual graphic designer with an actual graphic design degree.
+I got a Fine Arts degree from a chummy program and although I mastered my senior thesis, nobody wanted to hire an artist over an actual graphic designer with an actual graphic design degree.
 I do not blame them.
 Why would they pick pleather over leather?

 I will not even blame anyone but myself for my failures.
 This is just a story of how ego destroyed my life.